itsayellow/marcam/README.rst

 #. ``make clean`` to remove all build directories and files.
 #. ``make app`` to make the Mac application
-#. ``make dmg`` to make the .dmg bundle containing application and Applications
+#. ``make dmg`` to make the Mac .dmg bundle containing application and
-   alias
+   Applications alias

 References
 ----------